anirudhaptiwari/Document-Integrity-Checker/README.md

 ```
 This will start the Flask development server.

-**Access the application**: Open your web browser and navigate to http://localhost:5000.
+**Access the application**: Open web browser and navigate to http://localhost:5000.
 This will take you to the login page of the application.

 **Use the application**: From the login page, you can log in to the application (the default username and password are both ‘admin’).
 Once logged in, you can choose to either generate a hash for a new document or check the integrity of an existing document.